-Seahawks receiving corps takes another hit as David Moore hurts shoulder and will be ‘out a while’
+Seahawks receiving corps takes another hit as David Moore injures shoulder and will be ‘out a while’

 — OT Jamarco Jones also remains out with a hip flexor.

-— OT George Fant is making good progress from a sprained ankle and should be ready for the regular season opener.
+— OT George Fant is making good progress from a sprained ankle and should be ready for the regular-season opener.

-— Guard Mike Iupati also may return to practice next week after having yet to play in the preseason and Carroll said he should be ready for the regular season.
+— Guard Mike Iupati might return to practice next week after having yet to play in the preseason.
+Carroll said he should be ready for the regular season.

 — DE L.J.
 Collier continues to progress from a high ankle sprain and Carroll said the team’s first-round pick in the 2019 draft should be able to do more running next week with an eye toward returning before the regular season.
 “See if he can race back in the next two weeks,” Carroll said.